madjava/martian-robots/README.md

 # martian-robots challenge

-The martian-robots challenge has been implemented as a REST service that recives instructions from a client and executes those instrcutions to move the robots to requested location.
+The martian-robots challenge has been implemented as a REST service that recieves instructions from a client and executes those instrcutions to move the robots to requested location.

 ## Getting set up